 This feature is slightly different after manually logging in with your Windows 10 login password and username information.
 Then everything linked to your Microsoft account is a secure automatic logon from the net user.

-The fingerprint scanner and the face ID are strictly user-specific and are virtually 100% accurate to all users of those given features.
+The fingerprint scanner and the face ID are strictly user-specific and are virtually 100% accurate for all users of those given features.
 Neither option would ever require a password reset, command prompt, locked computer, confirm password command, or even having to reenter passwords or usernames.

 Having a pin code on a device or for recovery is still highly related to the article’s topic of forgetting key information on your administrator password and username.